Mitchell-Levesque/cs2043-project/README.md

 SEProjectJRE1.8.jar should work fine to run the program.

-## This project was from a couple years ago, the database connection is no longer valid and code won't run.
+**This project was for school a couple years ago, the database has since been taken down.
+The code won't run.**